PaddlePaddle/Paddle/doc/design/ops/rnn.md

 Python API functions in above example:

-- `rnn.add_input` indicates the variables that need to be segmented for RNN time steps and step-net's inputs.
+- `rnn.add_input` indicates the parameter is a variable that will be segmented into step-inputs.
-- `rnn.add_memory` declares a memory of RNN (state).
+- `rnn.add_memory` creates a variable used as the memory.
-- `rnn.set_output` mark the variables that need to be concated across all the time steps.
+- `rnn.set_output` mark the variables that will be concatenated across steps into the RNN output.

 ### Nested RNN and LoDTensor

-There could be RNN operators in the step-net of an RNN.
-This is known as *nested RNN*.
+An RNN whose step-net includes other RNN operators is known as an *nested RNN*.

-For example, we could have a 2-level RNN, where the top level corresponds to paragraphs and the lower level corresponds to sentences.
+For example, we could have a 2-level RNN, where the top level corresponds to paragraphs, and the lower level corresponds to sentences.

 The following figure illustrates the feeding of text into the lower level, one sentence each step, and the feeding of step outputs to the top level.
-The final top level outputs is about the whole text.
+The final top level output is about the whole text.

 <p aligh="center">
 <img src="./images/2_level_rnn.png"/>